bitpoke/mysql-operator/README.md

 ## Access orchestrator
-To connect to orchestrator dashboard you have to port forward orchestrator port 3000 to your local machine by using:
+To connect to orchestrator dashboard you have to port forward orchestrator port 3000 to your local machine by using (ensure it's a healthy pod if using raft):

 ```
 kubectl port-forward mysql-operator-orchestrator-0 3000